Current Account in United Arab Emirates

 Request a Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The IHS Markit Purchasing Managers’ Index (PMI) was ticked down to 50.3 in November from 51.1 in October—the lowest reading since August 2009.
+The IHS Markit Purchasing Managers’ Index (PMI) dropped to a new record low of 44.1 in April from 45.2 in March.

-The IHS Markit Purchasing Managers’ Index (PMI) ticked down to 51.1 in September from 51.6 in August.
+The IHS Markit Purchasing Managers’ Index (PMI) slumped to a record low of 45.2 in March from 49.1 in February.

 Consumer prices fell 0.09% month-on-month in January, following December’s 0.23% decrease.